 Parents of a newborn with jaundice are often told that the condition is typical and will clear up without medical intervention.
 While this is generally true, it can make it even more jarring when your newborn’s jaundice causes a serious injury.

 No one deserves to have their baby suffer due to a doctor’s negligence, either during labor and delivery or afterward.
 If you believe your medical provider’s error caused your child’s injury, you should reach out to a knowledgeable birth injury attorney as soon as possible.

-Leventhal & Puga, P.C. employs five attorneys who are members of the Birth Trauma Litigation Group of the American Association for Justice.
+Leventhal Puga Braley P.C. employs several attorneys who are members of the Birth Trauma Litigation Group of the American Association for Justice.
 We know how to fight for compensation to help your child properly recover.
-If you’d like to speak with Leventhal & Puga, P.C., in a no-cost initial consultation, give our Denver office a call at (303) 759-9945.
+If you’d like to speak with Leventhal Puga Braley P.C. in a no-cost initial consultation, give our Denver office a call at (303) 759-9945.

 - Is Kernicterus a Sign of Birth Injuries?